Stage 2 - Staines Pier to Windsor & Eton Riverside (10.55 miles)

 On the left half way along St Albans Street is the Parish Church of St John the Baptist.
 This was built in 1822 and replaced an older part Saxon and part Norman church.
 Just past it is the entrance to Church Lane.

-At the junction turn left to enter Castle Hill (at 8 miles).
+At the junction turn left to enter Castle Hill.

 There are many old quaint streets in this small area of the town containing gift & antique shops, tearooms, restaurants, old pubs and much more.
-Castle Hill has the Horse & Groom (1719); Church Lane the Highlander; and Market Street the Carpenters Arms (1518) and the Three Tuns (1518).
+Castle Hill has the Horse & Groom (1719); Church Lane has the Queen Charlotte; and Market Street the Carpenters Arms (1518) and the Three Tuns (1518) (now The Prince Harry).
 Just off Market Street is Queen Charlotte Street, recorded in the Guinness Book of Records as the shortest street in the UK at 51 feet 10 inches as stated by a blue plaque on one of the buildings.
-Nearby is the Crooked House Tea Rooms, originally built as a butcher’s shop in 1687.
+Nearby is Market Cross House, also known as The Crooked House of Windsor.
+It was originally built as a butcher's shop in 1687.
 It gets its strange shape from the unseasoned timber used in its reconstruction in 1718.

 Windsor Castle is the largest in the country, with 13 acres inside its curtain wall, and stands on a cliff above the Thames, looking down on both the river and the town.
 William the Conqueror built the first castle here in about 1070, a wooden Motte & Bailey Castle.
 It was one of a number built as a defensive ring around London.
 However, it is believed the Saxons also used Windsor previously as a fortification.